Skip to main content

 Repository (repository."<namespace>")

 Repository namespace keys must not overlap: a key like team and a key like team/app are considered overlapping because one is a namespace-prefix of the other.
-The registry rejects this configuration at startup.
+The registry rejects this configuration at startup, as it does two repositories declaring the same namespace.

 OptionTypeDefaultDescription